History of the Portsmouth Housing Authority

 By Judy Bunnell

-It was around this time that Dr. Dorothy Vaughan, then city Librarian, gave her famous talk to the Rotary Club, which ultimately initiated the creation of Strawbery Banke.
-Strawbery Banke, taking its name from early seventeenth century Portsmouth, was incorporated in 1958 “for the general promotion of knowledge and education among all persons of the history of early Portsmouth and the Piscataqua River.”
+It was around this time that Dr. Dorothy Vaughan, then city Librarian, gave her famous talk to the Rotary Club, which ultimately initiated the creation of Strawberry Banke.
+Strawberry Banke, taking its name from early seventeenth century Portsmouth, was incorporated in 1958 “for the general promotion of knowledge and education among all persons of the history of early Portsmouth and the Piscataqua River.”
 The Marcy Street Urban Renewal project used government funds to revitalize this industrial waterfront and surrounding commercial and residential neighborhood.
-Today Strawbery Banke is a draws visitors from around the world and has been the impetus for the historic preservation of the majority of the buildings in the historic South End.
-In addition, the city, through the Prescott Trust, turned this industrial waterfront to a thriving public park.
+Today, Strawberry Banke draws visitors from around the world and has been the impetus for the historic preservation of the majority of the buildings in the historic South End.
+In addition, the city turned this industrial waterfront to a thriving public park through the Prescott Trust.

 Due to the relocation of numerous senior residents during in the Urban Renewal era, PHA opened Feaster Apartments in 1970, consisting of 95 one-bedroom units and five two-bedroom units.
 All two-bedroom units were converted to handicap accessible units in 1994.
 This building was named after Captain William N. Feaster, Chaplain, United States Army, who was killed during the Vietnam war while trying to save some of his comrades.

-In the late 1970’s, the 100 unit Ridgewood Apartments on Greenleaf Avenue went to foreclosure and PHA saw an opportunity to keep this family housing permanently affordable for residents of the City.
-PHA quickly formed a non profit corporation which successfully purchased the property.
-By the late 2000’s this aging property was in need of major rehabilitation so using Low-Income Housing Tax Credits, loans from the City’s CDBG program, New Hampshire Housing Finance Authority loans and Project Based Vouchers from HUD, the property was fully redeveloped and reoccupied in 2011.
+In the late 1970’s, the 100 unit Ridgewood Apartments on Greenleaf Avenue went to foreclosure and PHA saw an opportunity to keep this family housing permanently affordable for residents of the city.
+PHA quickly formed a non profit corporation, which successfully purchased the property.
+By the late 2000’s, this aging property was in need of major rehabilitation.
+Using Low-Income Housing Tax Credits, loans from the City’s CDBG program, New Hampshire Housing Finance Authority loans, and Project Based Vouchers from HUD, the property was fully redeveloped and reoccupied in 2011.
 When complete, the name of the neighborhood was changed to Wamesit Place, a Native American expression meaning “A Place for All”.

-In the 1970’s, after the construction and occupancy of the last two public housing properties in the PHA foresaw a need for more social services for our residents as well as other residents of the city.
+In the 1970’s, after the construction and occupancy of the last two public housing properties, the PHA foresaw a need for more social services for our residents, as well as other residents of the city.
 PHA responded by creating a program to provision meals for senior citizens and disabled residents.
 This program was expanded to serve meals at three locations including the Margeson Apartments, the Senior Citizens Center and the Visiting Nursing Association’s Adult Day Care Center.
-Currently, PHA has one congregate meal site which is housed in the Atlantic Heights Housing Development and sponsored by the Rockingham County Nutrition and Meals on Wheels Program and serves over 100 meals a day to Seacoast residents.
+Currently, PHA has one congregate meal site which is sponsored by the Rockingham County Nutrition and Meals on Wheels Program and serves over 100 meals a day to Seacoast residents.

-In 1996 PHA used for the first time a new financial tool for affordable housing developers called the Low Income Housing Tax Credit.
-In order to receive these tax credits, PHA formed non-profit corporation for the purpose of preserving the former Atlantic Heights School in the historic Atlantic Heights neighborhood.
-This new non-profit organization, PHA Housing Development Ltd. redeveloped the school turning into thirty rental apartments reserved for people over the age of 62.
+In 1996, for the first time, PHA used a new financial tool for affordable housing developers called the Low Income Housing Tax Credit.
+In order to receive these tax credits, PHA formed a non-profit corporation for the purpose of preserving the former Atlantic Heights School in the historic Atlantic Heights neighborhood.
+This new non-profit organization, PHA Housing Development Ltd. redeveloped the school, turning it into thirty rental apartments reserved for people over the age of 62.

 These two affiliated organizations, the Portsmouth Housing Authority and PHA Housing Development Ltd., together referred to as Portsmouth Housing, would go on to develop three more LIHTC projects in the city.

 In 2003, PHA partnered with the City of Portsmouth on an ambitious project to permanently preserve the historic Cottage Hospital next to Portsmouth City Hall.
-PHA used Low Income Housing Tax Credits and mix of public and private financing to converted this long abandoned building into 20 units of senior housing.
-Now known as Connors Cottage the project was named after Timothy J. Connors, former Mayor of Portsmouth and the Portsmouth Housing Executive Director for over 30 years.
+PHA used Low Income Housing Tax Credits and mix of public and private financing to convert this long-abandoned building into 20 units of senior housing.
+Now known as Connors Cottage, the project was named after Timothy J. Connors, former Mayor of Portsmouth and the Portsmouth Housing Executive Director for over 30 years.

 In 2016, Portsmouth Housing began a year long process to create a 2017-2020 Strategic Plan for the agency.
-Adopted in early 2017, this three year plan focuses our priorities on improving the quality of life of our residents, creating partnerships with the variety of individuals and agencies that serve our residents, strive for operational excellence, and to preserve and grow the number of rental housing units that are affordable for the people of Portsmouth with modest incomes.
+Adopted in early 2017, this three year plan focuses our priorities on improving the quality of life of our residents, creating partnerships with the variety of individuals and agencies that serve our residents, striving for operational excellence, and preserving and growing the number of rental housing units that are affordable for the people of Portsmouth with modest incomes.